How to become unfuckwithable

 You learn to hide.

-For me, imagine religious tyrants who cover themselves up in sheep’s clothing, pretending to do the “Lord’s Work,” and if you ever talked back you were immediately silenced and told,
+In my case, imagine the stereotypical religious tyrants who cover themselves up in sheep’s clothing, pretending to do the “Lord’s Work,” and if you ever talked back you were immediately silenced and told,

 “Just blindly trust, or you’ll go to Hell and never see your family again.”